husarion/panther_description/README.md

 ## Installation

-This package relates to other repositories that have to be build from source.
-It also requires user to select which Gazebo one want to use.
-To select Gazebo vertion run:
+This package relates to other repositories that have to be built from source.
+It also requires the user to select which Gazebo one wants to use.
+To select Gazebo version, run:
 ``` bash
 # For Ignition Gazebo
 export GAZEBO_VERSION=ignition-gazebo